alpacahq/user-docs/content/alpaca-works-with/tradingview.md

 <br>
 ### <a name="steptwo"></a>Step 2: Set Up and Log In on TradingView
 Once your account is approved, set up your account on TradingView.
-Log in to TradingView.
+Log in to [TradingView](https://www.tradingview.com/).

 <br>
 ### <a name="stepthree"></a>Step 3: Visit a TradingView Chart
-To initiate the integration, visit TradingView site and open a chart by clicking the "**Chart**" tab on TradingView's dashboard.
+To initiate the integration, visit [TradingView](https://www.tradingview.com/chart/) and open a [chart](https://www.tradingview.com/chart/) by clicking the "**Chart**" tab on TradingView's dashboard.
 <center><img src="./TradingView-Chart-Page.png" width="80%"></center>

 This will take you to a specific chart within TradingView.